LDP leadership contender Sanae Takaichi holds rare talks with Taiwan president

-Liberal Democratic Party lawmaker Sanae Takaichi, a contender in the LDP presidential race, held rare talks with Taiwan President Tsai Ing-wen on Monday.
+Liberal Democratic Party lawmaker Sanae Takaichi, a contender in the LDP presidential race, held rare talks with Taiwan's President Tsai Ing-wen on Monday, with discussions focusing on ways to deepen security and economic cooperation — including the possibility of Tokyo’s support for Taipei joining a key regional trade pact.

-The conservative politician, who is known for her hawkish views on China, held the online meeting with Tsai in her capacity as the the head of Taiwan’s ruling Democratic Progressive Party, Takaichi said on Twitter, with discussions focusing on ways to deepen security and business exchanges between the two neighbors.
+Tsai joined the online meeting with Takaichi, a conservative politician known for her hawkish views on China, in her capacity as the the head of Taiwan’s ruling Democratic Progressive Party.

-“The talks proceeded smoothly via an interpreter, and we were able to hold positive discussions aimed at expanding and deepening security and business exchanges,” Takaichi wrote, adding that a video of their talks would be released on YouTube soon.
+The former internal affairs minister initially announced the meeting Monday on Twitter, saying that the pair “were able to hold positive discussions aimed at expanding and deepening security and practical exchanges.”

+She said the meeting, which lasted about 30 minutes, had been in the works for more than a month.

-Writing on Twitter, Tsai called the “short” online meeting with Takaichi “a very meaningful exchange of opinions.”
+Tsai also took to Twitter to praise the meeting with Takaichi, calling it “a very meaningful exchange of opinions.”

+In a short clip of the videoconference posted to YouTube on Tuesday, Takaichi praised Japan’s increasingly close ties with Taiwan, as well as the two neighbors’ growing focus on security relations and ensuring the stability of the regional rules-based order — an implicit criticism of China’s growing assertiveness near the self-ruled island.

-It is extremely rare for politicians, especially a contender for the LDP presidency and in this case a possible prime minister, to hold meetings with senior Taiwanese officials, let alone the country’s leader.
+It is extremely rare for a Japanese politician, especially a contender for the LDP presidency and in this case a possible prime minister, to hold a meeting with senior Taiwanese officials, let alone the island’s leader.

 Although Taiwan and Japan do not have formal diplomatic ties, the two sides have long maintained a robust relationship that includes economic and cultural exchanges.

-In recent months, their ties have grown closer than ever, as Tokyo has become far more vocal in the public sphere about its concerns over China’s assertiveness, especially its actions near the self-ruled island and in the East China Sea.
+In recent months their ties have grown closer than ever, with Tokyo having become far more vocal in the public sphere about its concerns over China’s assertiveness, especially its actions near the self-ruled island and in the East China Sea.

+China claims Taiwan as a renegade province that must be brought back into the fold — by force, if necessary — and regards it as a core issue.

+“Taiwan and Japan share a very important bond, and it is very important that we help each other,” Tsai said.
+“However, we are living in an era of a rapidly changing strategic order.
+This is a very tough challenge for all countries and their leaders.
+I expect Japan and Taiwan to work with all countries in the region to pursue peace and stability.”

 Among the candidates in the Sept.
-29 LDP leadership election, Takaichi, a former internal affairs minister, is widely seen as taking the strongest stance against Beijing.
+29 LDP leadership election, Takaichi is widely seen as taking the strongest stance against Beijing.

-China claims Taiwan as a renegade province that must be brought back into the fold — by force, if necessary — and regards it as a core issue.

-Takaichi has called the chance of a conflict erupting over Taiwan “high,” pledging that her government would be prepared to respond to any emergency situation.
+The former internal affairs minister has called the odds of a conflict erupting over Taiwan “high,” pledging that her government would be prepared to respond to any emergency situation.
 On Sunday, she raised eyebrows as the sole candidate to say that she would accept a U.S. deployment of ground-based intermediate-range missiles in Japan amid the growing security threat from China.

 “Deploying intermediate-range missiles is absolutely necessary to protect the lives and territory of the Japanese people,” she said.